 For more information about:

 The Irish legal system provides an excellent centre for the resolution of international commercial disputes.
 Cases are continuously case managed by the Commercial Court to ensure the earliest possible resolution of disputes.
 Aside from England and Wales, Ireland is the oldest common law jurisdiction in the world.
 After the departure of the United Kingdom from the European Union, the Irish Courts will provide the only legal system in the EU which is English-speaking, based on the common law and operates on the doctrine of precedent.
-The Irish Commercial Court has a dedicated panel of judges dealing with commercial matters, and specialised lists such as the Competition List, the Arbitration List, the Strategic Infrastructure List, the Patent List and the Insolvency List.
+The Irish Commercial Court has a dedicated panel of judges dealing with commercial matters, and specialised lists such as the Competition List, the Arbitration List, the Strategic Infrastructure List, and the Insolvency List.
 For more information about Commercial Litigation in Ireland see here or the Commercial Litigation Association of Ireland www.clai.ie

 Ireland is also an attractive centre for international arbitration, with a modern arbitration law (UNCITRAL), a judicial system that is supportive of arbitration, a dedicated Arbitration Judge, and a dedicated dispute resolution centre in Dublin.